- Undergraduate Teaching

 The Laboratory of Comparative Neuropsychology has a unique PhD completion ritual that symbolizes the different stages of a PhD student’s doctoral work and the support of their supervisors and laboratory team.
 PhD students in the lab are not officially doctors without having gone through the lab ritual on the Marley Harley and kissed the statue of Charlie Schroeder to signify their commitment to the core principles of “science, discovery, creativity, objectivity, rigour, innovation and animal welfare” in all of their work.

-This is what one of them says about the ritual.
+This is what one of them said about the ritual.

 “It was actually a lot of fun (honest).” – Dr. Ross Muers